jjblum/INTCATCH-BoatUserManual-HTML/controlling_the_boat.rst

 There are three ways to control the boat.

 #. :ref:`manually pilot the boat with the RC control<rc_control>`
-#. use the :ref:`tablet control application<using_the_tablet>` to take advantage of autonomous navigation
+#. :ref:`use the tablet control application<using_the_tablet>` to take advantage of autonomous navigation
-#. define autonomous triggers to start behavior when specific conditions are fulfilled
+#. :ref:`define autonomous triggers to start behavior when specific conditions are fulfilled<autonomous_triggers>`

 While the RC control may seem simple and intuitive, we recommend the use of autonomy whenever possible.
 A human operator will still need to intervene from time to time, but the majority of the time